chent7/osu-wine-linux/README.md

 `env WINEPREFIX=~/osu-wine WINEARCH=win64 wineboot --init`\
 **say no to mono and gecko.**

-#### Install .NET 4.8:
+#### Install .NET 4.0-4.8:
-`env WINEPREFIX=~/osu-wine WINEARCH=win64 winetricks dotnet48`\
+`env WINEPREFIX=~/osu-wine WINEARCH=win64 winetricks dotnet472`\
-I do not recommend `-q` flag especially for installing .NET 4.0, in wine 5.16 there is a problem after installation where .NET Runtime Optimization Service causes recursive processess to fill RAM and swap space.\
+I do not recommend `-q` flag especially for installing .NET, in wine 5.16 there is a problem after installation where .NET Runtime Optimization Service causes recursive processess to fill RAM and swap space.\
 **Kill wineserver as soon as you click finish on an installation.
-You may have to do it multiple times (except for .net 4.8 installation).**\
+You may have to do it multiple times.
+Select Restart Later if prompted.**\
 `WINEPREFIX=~/osu-wine wineserver -k`\

-**Select Restart Later if prompted**
+### Comment:
+You don't need .NET 4.8 for osu!
+(I believe .NET 4.5 will do).
+This is just me trying to see if the newer stuff works better than the older ones.
+Just like why I'm trying to run osu on the latest version of wine.